CBD is one of many chemicals called cannabinoids. It is found within hemp and cannabis.

 Deadline for businesses to have CBD applications validated

 Businesses need to submit, and have fully validated, novel food authorisation applications by 31 March 2021.
-After this date, only products for which the FSA has a valid application will be allowed to remain on the market.
+After this date, only products for which the FSA has a valid application and were on the market at the time of our announcement on CBD (13 February 2020) will be allowed to remain on the market.

 We have advised local authorities that businesses can continue to sell their existing CBD products during this time, provided they are not incorrectly labelled, are not unsafe and do not contain substances that fall under drugs legislation.
-However, no new CBD extracts or isolates should be sold until they have the necessary authorisation.
+However, no new CBD extracts or isolates, including new brands, should be sold until they have the necessary authorisation.

 The deadline applies in England, Wales and Northern Ireland.
 Novel foods regulations in Scotland are covered by Food Standards Scotland.